 The SBGSE C Module supports many cryptographic algorithms.
-The RNG, DES (DES is provided for legacy use), TDES, SHA-1, and AES algorithms have been validated to comply with FIPS.
+The RNG, SHA-1, DES (DES is provided for legacy use), TDES, AES, and HMAC SHA-1 algorithms are FIPS Approved.
+DESX, MD5, and HMAC MD5 are supported as non FIPS Approved algorithms.
 The set of cryptographic algorithms supported by the SBGSE C Module are given in Table 1.